 A major shift for the UK

-The new proposals announced in the Budget represent a major shift in the UK’s approach to interest deductibility with the introduction of a rules rather a principles based regime.
+The new proposals announced in the Budget represent a major shift in the UK’s approach to interest deductibility with the introduction of rules rather than a principles-based regime.
 We now know that the fixed ratio rule will be set at 30%, the highest percentage suggested by the OECD and the de minimis threshold is £2m.
 The project finance sector will be pleased that the UK will implement a group ratio rule, public benefit exclusion and rules to reflect earnings and interest volatility, which will provide some protection.

 But the Budget still leaves many unanswered questions and provides a period of uncertainty for bidders on infrastructure projects.
 It is likely that the true position for the project finance sector will only become apparent once the public benefit exclusion, interest and earnings volatility and grandfathering rules are finalised and there are likely to be further representations made to the Treasury regarding these issues.